BioinfoNet/OpenScienceKE/README.md

 - Email: kipkuruis [at] hotmail.com

 ## License
-All content of this repo is released under the [C-BY 4.0 license]((https://creativecommons.org/licenses/by/4.0/legalcode)
+All content of this repo is released under the [CC-BY 4.0 license]((https://creativecommons.org/licenses/by/4.0/legalcode)

 ### Attribution
-We acknowledge the contribution by [Mozilla Science Lab](https://science.mozilla.org/) and the [contributors](https://github.com/BioinfoNet/OpenScienceKE/graphs/contributors) to this template.
+The contribution of [Mozilla Science Lab](https://science.mozilla.org/) and the [commit contributors](https://github.com/BioinfoNet/OpenScienceKE/graphs/contributors) to this template is hereby acknowledged.
 Sourced from https://github.com/joeyklee/friendly-github-intro.
 We have edited and stripped the content for our Open Science Workshop.

 ### Acknowledgement
-We hereby acknowledge the funding for this project from Alfred-Sloan Foundation through [Mozilla Science Lab](https://science.mozilla.org/).
+We hereby acknowledge the funding for this project from [Alfred  P. Sloan Foundation](https://sloan.org/) through [Mozilla Science Lab](https://science.mozilla.org/) Mini-Grants.